ShiftyKitty/Advanced-Task-Management-System/README.md

 });
 ```

-The frontend testing approach focuses on behavior rather than implementation details, resulting in tests that are more robust and less susceptible to breaking when implementation changes occur while maintaining the same functionality.
+The frontend testing approach focuses on behaviour rather than implementation details, resulting in tests that are more robust and less susceptible to breaking when implementation changes occur while maintaining the same functionality.

 ## Difficulties and Challenges